gabrielaldk/A-Dating-Adventure/README.md

 # A-Dating-Adventure
-Made for the assessment day!
+Using HTML (and CSS) only a text-based choice game was made for the assessment day.